raylutz/daffodil/README.md

 # Python Daffodil -- Pydf

 The Python Daffodil (Pydf) package provides a lightweight, simple and fast 2-d dataframes built on the flexible and fast list-of-list array as the core datatype.
-Pydf is similar to Pandas and Numpy and can be converted easily to those types, but is faster and more convenient for mixed data types, and can be much faster than Pandas due to the low overhead of conversions.
+Pydf is similar to other data frame packages, such as Pandas, Numpy, Polars, Swift, Vaex, Dask, PyArrow, SQLite, etc. Daffodil provides basic dataframe functionality which is not available in core python, but should.
+Daffodil uses standard python data types, and can mix data types in the array, can store any type within a cell, even another table.

+It works well in traditional pythonic processing paradigms, such as in loops, allowing fast row appends, insertions and other opertions that column-oriented packages like Pandas handle poorly or don't offer at all.

 Pydf is particularly well suited to applications for data munging, incremental appending, data pipelines, row-based apply and reduce functions,  including support for chunked large data sets that can be described by a Pydf table which operates as a manifest to chunks.

+Daffodil is not necessarily slower than trying to use Pandas within your larger python program, because moving data in and out of those other packages can have an very high overhead.
+Pydf is a very simple 'bare metal' class that is well suited for those situations where pure number crunching is not the main objective.
+But it is also very compatible with other dataframe packages and can provide great way to build and clean the data before providing the data to other packages for number crunching.

 It excels when the data array needs to be heavily manipulated, particularly by rows or individual data items.
 Spreadsheet-like operations are also provided, which are useful for processing the entire array with the same formula template,